una/personal-goals/README.md

 7. Learn about testing
 8. Foster designer participation in open source projects
 9. Make more people smile
+10. Learn more about WebGL & 3D graphics

 # November 16, 2014

 ### This Week's Goal: Community

 ## Things I'll Do This Week:
-- [ ] Edit Keyboard Ninja Slides
+- [x] Edit Keyboard Ninja Slides
-- [ ] Give Keyboard Ninja Talk for HillCountry JS
+- [x] Give Keyboard Ninja Talk for HillCountry JS
 - [ ] Write memo to IBM execs about why [performance](https://www.youtube.com/watch?feature=youtu.be&v=RtpVZ5OzJlc&app=desktop) needs to be a part of our culture --> design camp
 - [ ] Read/watch 3 Things from my content list (I got through 2 last week)
 - [ ] Write letter to Open Source Design Email list